Nature (journal): Controversies

-Before publishing one of its most famous discoveries, Watson and Crick's 1953 paper on the structure of DNA, Nature did not send the paper out for peer review.
-John Maddox, Natures editor, stated: "the Watson and Crick paper was not peer-reviewed by Nature ... the paper could not have been refereed: its correctness is self-evident.
-No referee working in the field ... could have kept his mouth shut once he saw the structure".
+The journal has also been criticised for its social stances.
+In 2017, Nature published an editorial entitled "Removing Statues of Historical Figures Risks Whitewashing History: Science Must Acknowledge Mistakes as it Marks its Past".
+The article argued against removing monuments to scientists with controversial legacies.
+Specifically, the editorial cited examples of J. Marion Sims, the 'Father of gynecology', who experimented on African American female slaves who were unable to give informed consent, and Thomas Parran Jr., who oversaw the Tuskegee Syphilis Experiment.
+The editorial made the case that removing monuments could result in "whitewashing history" and stated, "Instead of removing painful reminders, perhaps these should be supplemented."
+The article drew condemnation, particularly on social media, and was quickly modified by Nature.
+Nature acknowledged that the article, as originally written, was "offensive and poorly worded" and published selected letters of response.
+The controversy was intensified as the editorial was published shortly after the violent Unite the Right rally in Charlottesville, Virginia.
+In response, several scientists called for a boycott.
+On 18 September 2017, the editorial was updated and edited by Philip Campbell, the editor of the journal.

-An earlier error occurred when Enrico Fermi submitted his breakthrough paper on the weak interaction theory of beta decay.
-Nature rejected the paper because it was considered too remote from reality.
-Fermi's paper was published by Zeitschrift für Physik in 1934.
+In April 2020, the journal apologized for its initial coverage of the COVID-19 pandemic in which it linked China and the city of Wuhan with the outbreak, which may have led to racist attacks.

-The journal apologised for its initial coverage of the COVID-19 pandemic in which it linked China and Wuhan with the outbreak, which may have led to racist attacks.
+Before the election for the 46th President of the United States, Nature published an editorial entitled "Why Nature Supports Joe Biden for US President".
+Political scientists Ffloyd Jiuyun Zhang found that this decreased trust in Nature and in the institution of science more broadly.
+Philosopher of science Byron Hyde argues that repeated presidential endorsements since 2012 were a mistake and that any benefits are overshadowed by the loss of public trust.

 Retractions

-From 2000 to 2001, a series of five fraudulent papers by Jan Hendrik Schön was published in Nature.
+From 2000 to 2001, a series of five fraudulent papers by Jan Hendrik Schön were published in Nature.
 The papers, about semiconductors, were revealed to contain falsified data and other scientific fraud.
 In 2003, Nature retracted the papers.
 The Schön scandal was not limited to Nature; other prominent journals, such as Science and Physical Review, also retracted papers by Schön.

-In 2024, a paper titled "Pluripotency of mesenchymal stem cells derived from adult marrow", published in 2002, was retracted due to concerns raised regarding some of the panels shown in a figure, making it the most-cited retracted paper ever.
+In 2024, a paper titled "Pluripotency of Mesenchymal Stem Cells Derived from Adult Marrow", published in 2002, was retracted due to concerns raised regarding some of the panels shown in a figure, making it the most-cited retracted paper ever.